Boy Holding Big Pumpkin - Halloween Art Print

 Another delightful pairing of a giant jack-o-lantern and an adorable child from an early 1900s postcard by Ellen Clapsaddle.
 It's hard not to imagine these two mischievous friends getting up to some Halloween hijinks on All Hallow's Eve.
 Clapsaddle's timeless illustrations continue to evoke the enchantment and excitement of this spooky holiday, making her work a cherished part of Halloween history.
 This image is also included in our Halloween Postcard Box!

 Ellen Clapsaddle (1865-1934) was an American artist celebrated for her immense impact on the world of vintage postcard illustration.
-With a staggering portfolio of over 3,000 designs in the souvenir postcard field, she played a pivotal role in the Golden Age of Postcards (1905-1915), during which hundreds of millions of postcards were printed, imported, sold, and mailed.
+With a staggering portfolio of over 3,000 designs in the souvenir postcard field, she played a pivotal role in the Golden Age of Postcards (1890s through World War I), during which hundreds of millions of postcards were printed, imported, sold, and mailed.
 Clapsaddle's artistry is beautifully preserved in these cherished pieces of nostalgia, often featuring children, floral arrangements, and holiday themes.
 Her profound influence even extended to postage stamps through the United States Postal Service, solidifying her status as a true pioneer in the art of postcard illustration.

 Our prints are suitable for framing or can be used as is for wall display.